IsaaacLim/42cursus-CPP-Modules/Modules/08/README.md

   - `main.cpp` & `Mutantstack.cpp` will be compiled separately first
   - In `main.cpp`, the compiler will _implicity_ instantiate the template class `MutantStack<int>` because those particular instantitations are used in `main.cpp`
   - In `MutantStack.cpp`, the compiler won't compile those instantiations because there are no implicit or explicit instantitations of `MutantStack<int>` (it doesn't exist in the header file or in `main.o`)
-  - <ins>The common method is to put all the implementation in the header file<ins>
+  - <ins>The common method is to put all the implementation in the header file<ins> *(Which is the only method when compiling in MacOS)*
 - (Con't above)If the separation is really required, **Explicitly instantiate the the template and its member definitions**
   - At the _end_ of `MutantStack.hpp`, add lines explicitly instantiating all the relevant templates, eg:
   ```